Krishna: Other sources

 Megasthenes, a Greek ethnographer and an ambassador of Seleucus I to the court of Chandragupta Maurya towards the end of 4th century BCE, made reference to Herakles in his famous work Indica.
 This text is now lost to history, but was quoted in secondary literature by later Greeks such as Arrian, Diodorus, and Strabo.
-According to these texts, Megasthenes mentioned that the Sourasenoi tribe of India, who worshipped Herakles, had two major cities named Methora and Kleisobora, and a navigable river named the Jobares.
-According to Edwin Bryant, a professor of Indian religions known for his publications on Krishna, "there is little doubt that the Sourasenoi refers to the Shurasenas, a branch of the Yadu dynasty to which Krishna belonged".
+According to these later texts, Megasthenes mentioned that the Sourasenoi tribe of India, who worshipped Herakles, had two major cities named Methora and Kleisobora, and a navigable river named the Jobares.
+According to Edwin Bryant, "there is little doubt that the Sourasenoi refers to the Shurasenas, a branch of the Yadu dynasty to which Krishna belonged".
 The word Herakles, states Bryant, is likely a Greek phonetic equivalent of Hari-Krishna, as is Methora of Mathura, Kleisobora of Krishnapura, and the Jobares of Jamuna.
 Later, when Alexander the Great launched his campaign in the northwest Indian subcontinent, his associates recalled that the soldiers of Porus were carrying an image of Herakles.

 The Buddhist Pali canon and the Ghata-Jâtaka (No. 454) polemically mention the devotees of Vâsudeva and Baladeva.
 These texts have many peculiarities and may be a garbled and confused version of the Krishna legends.
-The texts of Jainism mention these tales as well, also with many peculiarities and different versions, in their legends about Tirthankaras.
-This inclusion of Krishna-related legends in ancient Buddhist and Jaina literature suggests that Krishna theology was existent and important in the religious landscape observed by non-Hindu traditions of ancient India.
+Jain texts also mention Krishna themes, especially in works dedicated to Neminath, the twenty-second Tirthankara, traditionally regarded as Krishna's cousin.
+This inclusion of Krishna-related legends in ancient Buddhist and Jaina literature suggests that Krishna theology was important to the religious of ancient India.

-The ancient Sanskrit grammarian Patanjali in his Mahabhashya makes several references to Krishna and his associates found in later Indian texts.
-In his commentary on Pāṇini's verse 3.1.26, he also uses the word Kamsavadha or the "killing of Kamsa", an important part of the legends surrounding Krishna.
+The ancient Sanskrit grammarian Patanjali, in his Mahabhashya, makes several references to Krishna and his associates found in Indian texts.
+In his commentary on Pāṇini's verse 3.1.26, he uses the word Kamsavadha or the "killing of Kamsa", an important part of the legends surrounding Krishna.

 Puranas

 Many Puranas tell Krishna's life story or some highlights from it.
 Two Puranas, the Bhagavata Purana and the Vishnu Purana, contain the most elaborate telling of Krishna's story, but the life stories of Krishna in these and other texts vary, and contain significant inconsistencies.
-The Bhagavata Purana consists of twelve books subdivided into 332 chapters, with a cumulative total of between 16,000 and 18,000 verses depending on the version.
-The tenth book of the text, which contains about 4,000 verses (~25%) and is dedicated to legends about Krishna, has been the most popular and widely studied part of this text.
+The Bhagavata Purana consists of twelve books subdivided into 332 chapters, with a cumulative total of between 16,000 and 18,000 verses, depending on the version.
+The tenth book of the text, which contains about 4,000 verses (approximately 25% of total verses) is dedicated to legends about Krishna, has been the most popular and widely studied part of this text.